Getting started with your pen

 Where do I find different nibs and nib units?

-Many stationary and fountain pen specific stores and websites offer nibs and nib units for sale.
+Many stationery and fountain pen specific stores and websites offer nibs and nib units for sale.
 Your pen fits JoWo #6 nib units.
 Please also check the length and width of the nib to make sure it fits when your pen is capped and closed.

 How do I know a nib or nib unit will fit my pen?